SammeJanderson/personapi/README.md

 http://localhost:8080/api/v1/people
 ```

-Alternatively you also can access the following adress with postman or similar software.
+Alternatively you can access the following adress with postman or similar software.

 ````
  https://samme-personapi-live.herokuapp.com/